This section provides a summary of how to use this Adults Policies, Procedures and Practice (APPP) resource, and its main features.

 The Resources section contains a number of links and documents to supplement the information in chapters.
 It includes

-- Case Law – provides information about recent significant court cases;
+- Case Law – provides information about recent significant court cases and key complaint findings from the Local Government and Social Care Ombudsman;

-- Case Studies – currently populated by case studies from the Care and Support Statutory Guidance, but others will be added in due course;
+- Case Studies – from the Care and Support Statutory Guidance;

 - CQC Standards and KLOEs – information about the purpose and functions of the CQC.